yat-labs/yat-docs/yat-docs/docs/partner-guides/1_crypto_wallets.md

 `refresh_token`: User's refresh token that was received in the response body of redirection to Yat web or as a deep link query parameter in redirection from Yat web.

-`eid`: The Yat that the user linked or purchased, received by the partner application as a result of the call to the /process endpoint in Flow #1.
+`eid`: The Yat that the user linked or purchased, received by the partner application as a result of the initial connect call.

 `addresses`: A percent-encoded series of cryptocurrency addresses to be linked to the Yat separated by pipes in the format `{YAT_TAG_1}={ADDRESS_1}|{YAT_TAG_2}={ADDRESS_2}|...|{YAT_TAG_N}={ADDRESS_N}`.
 Please refer to the [Yat record categories](https://api-docs.y.at/docs/categories) for detailed information on record categories.